Andrew-Foote/typocheck/README.rst

 Typocheck
 =========

+**WARNING: This README is a lie.** This is a project that I never finished or really started in earnest, even.
+The README is not a description, but a plan, and a plan that will most likely never be implemented. **End warning**

 Command-line utility for quickly typo-checking a large number of files in a manner that minimizes false positives and deals nicely with novel spellings.

 Unlike a typical spellchecker, Typocheck doesn't rely on having a predefined dictionary of correctly spelled words (although having one does help).
 When Typocheck encounters a word it can't find in the dictionary, it checks whether there is a similar word in the dictionary already.
 If there is, Typocheck assumes the least frequently-occurring of the two words is a typo of the other.
 Otherwise, it adds the word to the dictionary.
 The idea is that if an unfamiliar word is a minor alteration of a familiar word that occurs few times, then it's probably a typo, while if an unfamiliar word is spelled consistently across multiple occurrences, it's probably not a typo.